About Vital Veg

 We’ve been lucky in that we’ve always had good food.
 We are even more lucky now that we have enough space to grow tractor loads of scrumptious organic veg.
 We know that there are lots of people who don’t have good food, and don’t have a place of their own to grow veg – so we want to make a difference.
 We have set up a scheme with the Cyrenians (a charity for homeless people, ) so that our regular customers can choose to give their veg boxes away when they are on holiday.
 The veg in these “holiday” boxes is prepared and cooked by the Cyrenian chefs for the people who have no cooking facilities of their own.
 We've also discovered that The People's Operator will contribute 10% of our mobile phone running costs to our favourite charity, so we've requested Aberdeen Cyrenians as our nominated beneficiaries.

 We are keen to help conserve vegetable diversity.
 Did you know that over 90% of vegetable varieties have been lost over the past 100 years?
 We are members of Henry Doubleday Research Association for organic growing (now called Garden Organic), and Vital Veg regularly "adopts" a range of heritage vegetable varieties kept by the HDRA to help preserve the gene pool.
-Wendy is currently Chairperson for the Scottish Organic Forum, working with the Scottish Government and many other stakeholders on developing an Action Plan for Organic food in Scotland.
-We are also members of the Organic Growers Alliance (Wendy is their Research Leader), the Scottish Wildlife Trust and the National Trust for Scotland.
+Wendy is a past Chairperson for the Scottish Organic Forum, working with the Scottish Government and many other stakeholders on developing an Action Plan for Organic food in Scotland, and was part of the Industry Leadership Group creating a new strategy for Scotland's Fruit, Veg and Potato sector.
+We are members of the Organic Growers Alliance (Wendy was their Research Leader for many years), the Scottish Wildlife Trust and the National Trust for Scotland.